SteampunkFoundry/docker-klar/README.md

 executor failed running [/bin/sh -c go get -d github.com/optiopay/klar]: exit code: 1
 ```

-The `coreos/clair/database` module does not exist in Clair v4.
+The `coreos/clair/database` module does not exist in Clair v4 but existed in v2.